main banner

 On April 24th 1942, an aircraft was sighted by Irish military posts at Sandycove, Dalkey and then Bray.
 Reports were later received that an aircraft had made a landing in a field near Arklow, County Wicklow at 14:05 hours.
 The location was in the townland of Kilcarra on the land of a William Appleby.

 The pilot gave his name to the Irish military as F/O Donald Newton Kennedy, serial number 93835.
-They also recorded addresses he provided as being; ‘52 Bolshore Road, Handforth, Cheshire and 12 NCR, Lisburn, Co.
-Down, the latter being the address his wife resided at.
+They also recorded addresses he provided as being; ‘52 Bolshore Road, Handforth, Cheshire' and '12 NCR, Lisburn, Co.
+Down', the latter being the address his wife resided at.
 F/O Kennedy reported that he had been flying from Maghaberry in Northern Ireland and had suffered a compass failure.
 His decision to land was due to his running low on fuel.
 The aircraft was undamaged in the landing but it was determined that the aircraft could not take off from the same field.
 The photo shown here was taken by Mr Thomas J Cullen, a Dublin based architect who happened to be working in the Arklow area in early 1942 and appears to have had the opportunity to photograph AH920 on the ground.

 AH920 Tomahawk Thomas